Goncalves2525/real-estate-management-system/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US001 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US004 Owner intends to submit sale or rent" since at least a property owner must exist so that a property can be published for sale.

 ### 1.5 Input and Output Data